David Bratman, ‘The History of Middle-earth’

-One model was Finnish mythology, which had been assembled from folk tales into a coherent epic named the Kalevala by a 19th-century scholar, Elias Lönnrot.
-But though he drew from Kalevala, he was to create his Legendarium out of his own imagination, as he explained in the famous letter sent to Milton Waldman in 1951:
+One model was Finnish mythology, which had been assembled from folk-tales into a coherent epic named the Kalevala by a nineteenth-century scholar, Elias Lönnrot.
+But though he drew from Kalevala, he was to create his legendarium out of his own imagination, as he explained in the famous letter sent to Milton Waldman in 1951:

 Do not laugh!
 But once upon a time (my crest has long since fallen), I had a mind to make a body of more or less connected legend, ranging from the large and cosmogonic, to the level of romantic fairy-story — the larger founded on the lesser in contact with the earth, the lesser drawing splendour from the vast backcloths.